huggingface/accelerate/README.md

 ## Supported integrations

 - CPU only
+- multi-CPU on one node (machine)
+- multi-CPU on several nodes (machines)
 - single GPU
 - multi-GPU on one node (machine)
 - multi-GPU on several nodes (machines)